- The Ultimate Guide to Product Roadmaps

 These roadmaps often focus on features, releases, sprints, and milestones.
 They’re typically more granular in scope and shorter in duration than executive-facing roadmaps.
 For those using agile development methods, these roadmaps are often at the epic or feature level.
 However, product goals and themes should still be a component of these roadmaps.

 Engineering roadmaps should include as much granularity as possible.
-Even though developers will focus less on product vision and revenue potential, it’s smart practice to include relevant milestones and requirements other departments are facing.
+Even though developers will focus less on product vision and revenue potential, it’s a smart practice to include relevant milestones and requirements other departments are facing.
 This way, developers understand specific deadlines and requirements.

 Internal roadmap for sales